stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 {: .callout .toc}

 ## Good practices for structuring data tables
 The most common mistake made is treating spreadsheet programs like lab notebooks, i.e relying on context, colors, notes in the margin, and spatial layout of data and fields, to convey information.
-As humans, we can (usually) interpret these things, but computers don't view information the same way, and unless we explain hat every single thing means (and that can be hard!), a computer will not be able to see how our data fits together.
+Humans can (usually) interpret such information, but computers view information differently.
+Unless we explain what everything means (and that can be hard!), a computer will not be able to see how our data fits together.

-This is why it is extremely important to set up well-formatted tables from the outset – **before** you even start entering data.
-Once data is entered, even from a trial or test, we are less motivated to changing the input format.
+Setting up well-formatted tables early in the research process is extremely important – **before** you even start entering data.
+Once data is entered, even from a trial or test, we are less motivated to make changes to the format itself.

-Data organization is the foundation of your research project.
-It can make it easier or harder to work with your data throughout your analysis, so it is worth considering when you are doing your data entry or setting up your experiment.
-Your future self might not agree with your present self on the data input format.
+Data organization can make it easier or harder to work with data.
+Your future self might not agree with your present self on the best input format!

 ## Early metadata
-Another thing to consider is to adapt to metadata standards early in the data entry phase.
-Adopting an early metadata standard and sticking to it, will make later phases much easier.
+An important thing to consider is to adapt to using metadata standards early in the research phase.
+Adopting a metadata standard for your collected data, and sticking to it, will make later phases much easier.
 A dataset pre-adapted to publication will be the source of far less headache than a non-adapted.

 > ### Note
 > The best layouts/formats (as well as software and